 Perinatal Mood and Anxiety Disorders- how to screen, refer, and support the client

 Understanding birth trauma and the impact of the birth experience on postpartum adjustment

 Cultural Competency- working with families of color and LGBTQ families

 Ethics, privacy, and confidentiality

-THE ULTIMATE EASY TO FOLLOW GUIDE TO GETTING YOUR BABY BUSINESS OFF TO THE RIGHT START SO YOU CAN BE LEGIT, ATTRACT YOUR IDEAL CLIENTS, AND TURN THEM INTO YOUR ADORING RABID FANS!
+THE ULTIMATE EASY TO FOLLOW GUIDE TO GETTING YOUR BABY BUSINESS OFF TO THE RIGHT START SO YOU CAN BE LEGIT, ATTRACT YOUR IDEAL CLIENTS, AND TURN THEM INTO YOUR ADORING RAVING FANS!

 Scope of practice